All Episodes

 So this is the problem, I think, when you're trying to weave an alternate history, and that is the facts keep getting in the way.

-Uh at the end of the day, what Rick Rennell is trying to do, and he's the most partisan figure ever to run uh any intelligence agency, at least in my lifetime.
+At the end of the day, what Rick Rinnell is trying to do, and he's the most partisan figure ever to run any intelligence agency, at least in my lifetime, what he's trying to do is the Steve Bannon model of just flooding the zone with excrement.

-And and Bannon used a stronger word, but that's essentially what Rick Rennell is trying to do, and what Bill Barr is trying to do, and what the whole counter-narrative uh effort is designed to do, and that is so money the waters that people can't ferret out the truth anymore.
+And Bannon used a stronger word, but that's essentially what Rick Rinnell is trying to do and what Bill Barr is trying to do and what the whole counter narrative effort is designed to do.

-Uh, speaking of not being able to ferret out the truth, that is the corrupt compromise congenital liar Adam Schiff himself.
+Speaking of not being able to ferret out the truth, that is the corrupt compromise congenital liar Adam Schiff himself.

-I mean, now we know that he was given direct testimony from one one Obama administration official after another before the House Intelligence Committee, all of them saying the same thing.
+I mean, now we know that he was given direct testimony from one Obama administration official after another before the House Intelligence Committee, all of them saying the same thing.

-No, we we found nothing.
+No, we found nothing.

-No Trump Russia collusion, no Trump Russia collusion.
+No Trump-Russia collusion, no Trump-Russia collusion.

-I mean, you got you got Clapper and and Power and Susan Rice, all these people, then you can go back to Struck and Page.
+I mean, all across the board, I mean, you got Clapper and Power and Susan Rice, all these people.

-Uh yeah, there was no there.
+Yeah, there was no there there.

 Every lie he told, and not once have they gone back to say he lied to us.

-Devin Nunes told the country the truth.
+Devin Nuna's told the country the truth.

-Anyway, here uh now is former acting attorney general, author of Above the Law, The Inside Story, how the Justice Department tried to subvert President Trump.
+Anyway, here now is former acting attorney general, author of Above the Law, The Inside Story, how the Justice Department tried to subvert President Trump.

-Um, and we have a lot of issues to talk with Matt Whitaker is back with us.
+And we have a lot of issues to talk with.

 How are you, sir?